 Frontline Partners with Youth Network

 In 2005, Toronto was devastated by a season of gun violence that took the lives of too many of our city’s youth.
 Frontline youth workers, who were immersed in the lives of at-risk youth throughout the city, decided that something needed to be done.
 Isolated from each other and subject to the policies and politics of both governments and their own organizations, these youth workers decided to band together and formed The Frontline Partners with Youth Network – a network dedicated to supporting the work and lives of those working on the front lines.
-The Centre for Social Innovation helped FPYN find its feet by creating a governance structure based on the constellation model, and continues to provide strategic and in-kind support to this important initiative.
-Click here for more on FPYN.
+The Centre for Social Innovation helped FPYN find its feet by creating a governance structure based on the constellation model, and provided strategic and in-kind support to this important initiative.

 Sustainable Thinking and Expression on Public Space blends arts and activism to produce public space “artivism”.
 Artivism is a strategy to engage citizens in the transformation of their local environment while building a strong community.
 Through various artistic interventions, STEPS asks citizens to become active co-creators of the communities they inhabit, working together to create the future they imagine.
 The Centre for Social Innovation is formerly administrative home to STEPS, and continue to provide ongoing strategic advice and managerial support.
-For more on STEPS, click here.
+Watch our TV episode about STEPS painting the world's tallest mural!